- Who We Are

 SETSS teachers provide legally mandated services for students with disabilities that are necessary to support their progress in schools.
 It is essential that providers adhere to their program.
 SETSS providers should not be used in other capacities (e.g., class coverage) or assigned to other duties in the school that prevent the provision of mandated services that are in accordance with students’ IEPs except in extraordinary circumstances.

-As a result of the special education reform, many special education teachers are no longer assigned to one program.
+Many special education teachers are no longer assigned to one program.
 Instead, they may be providing instruction in self-contained classes or integrated co-teaching classes in addition to providing SETSS services.
 The reform did not change teachers’ rights with respect to program preference.
 Special education teachers at all levels have the right to express a preference for program designation (ICT, self-contained, SETSS, etc.) and age range.

 Documenting SETSS on the IEP